bellstwohearted/AutoNanopore/README.md

 # AutoNanopore
 **An automated adaptive and robust method to locate translocation events in solid-state nanopore sequencing signals.**

-*For simplicity, we will release a GUI tool.
-It is still under construction, and will be released once it is done.*

 We performed the analysis by running the python scirpt, a sample abf file and the corresponding output are also given.

 `python AutoNanopore.py --file_path dataset/1.abf --output_path dataset/output`